 We parameterize the wing with a free-form deformation (FFD)~\citep{sederberg1986free} box with 162 control points, $24$ of which are allowed to deform -- these are the design variables in our optimization problem; \Cref{fig:mesh_and_ffd} displays the FFD box, highlighting the design variables.
 For control points nearer to the center of the wing, the deformation bounds were (0, 1e-2), slightly farther from the center were (0, 1e-3), and control points near the root and the tip had bounds of (0, 1e-5) to prevent CFD solver divergence.

 The CFD simulations were run on Penn State's Roar Collab supercomputer.
 We use 6 compute nodes with $48$ cores each for a total of $288$ cores and 2400 GB of memory.
 For GP training, we first provide $200$ seed points.
 We run the optimization for an additional $200$ iterations with $q=1$.
 We compare \qpots~ to qNEHVI, qPAREGO, which were the best-performing approaches from synthetic experiments, and Sobol random sampling using the hypervolume metric.
-Due to the computational cost of the CRM experiment, the experiments are not repeated and our comparison is limited to only qNEHVI and qPAREGO. \mg{Note that BO is particularly suited for optimization of expensive functions where the goal is sample efficiency; therefore, replicating the real-world experiments is not practical.
+Due to the computational cost of the CRM experiment the experiments are not repeated, and our comparison is limited to only qNEHVI and qPAREGO. \mg{Note that BO is particularly suited for optimization of expensive functions where the goal is sample efficiency; therefore, replicating the real-world experiments is not practical.
 On the other hand, the synthetic experiments are repeated multiple times to establish statistical significance of the reported results.
 This is standard practice in the Bayesian optimization community~\cite{Liang2021, Shields2021, morita2022applying}.
 Finally, we don't turn on the Nystr\"{o}m approximation for the CRM experiment.
 This is because the acquisition computations were still substatially faster than qNEHVI and qPAREGO in this high-dimensional case. }